jhpyle/docassemble/_docs/functions.md

 * `body` expects text, or `None`.
 If provided, it will be the content of the message.
 Markdown will be converted to plain text.
 * `template` expects a [`DATemplate`] object, or `None`.
-These templates can be created in an interview file using the `template` directive.
+These templates can be created in an DALang file using the `template` directive.
 The "subject" of the template, if provided, will be the first line of the message.
 * `task` expects the name of a [task].
 If this argument is provided,